isabella13022012/lucas_kent/pages/about.md

 # Lucas Kent

 This website is my personal portfolio.
-On the projects page, you can see the executive summaries of projects I have worked on.
-The Blog page contains a track record of personal milestones I have reached.
-Finally, you can use the Contact page or the social links on the icons below to get in touch.
+On the projects page, you can see the executive summaries of projects I have worked on, and you can use the Contact page or the social links on the icons below to get in touch.

 About this website
 ---